 Welcome to the Flinders Pier Fishing Guide.
-Flinders Pier is located roughly 1 hour and 25 minutes or 100 kilometres away from Melbourne along the Mornington Peninsula.
-The pier is 250 meters long overlooking Western Port, Phillip Island and the Bass straight.
+Flinders Pier is located roughly 1 hour and 25 minutes or 100 kilometers away from Melbourne along the Mornington Peninsula.
+The pier is 250 meters long overlooking Western Port, Phillip Island, and the Bass straight.
 Flinders is a charming township with beautiful scenic views.
 The township got its name from the explorer Matthew Flinders who was one of the first settlers in the immediate area in 1854.
 The township now has amazing fishing opportunities and a big reputation for squid.
-Thanks to a recent 2 million dollar major renovation back in 2010 this pier has become a top quality fishing location.
-With crystal clear waters, weed beds and fishing in roughly 6 meters deep water it offers a vast array of fishing species to target and an excellent land-based location for targeting squid.
+Thanks to a recent 2 million dollar major renovation back in 2010 this pier has become a top-quality fishing location.
+With crystal clear waters, weed beds, and fishing in roughly 6 meters deep water it offers a vast array of fishing species to target and an excellent land-based location for targeting squid.

 Things to do at Flinders Mornington Peninsula

 This is a beautiful spot with surrounding beaches and rock pools.
-This is a popular destination for swimming, snorkelling and scuba diving.
+This is a popular destination for swimming, snorkeling, and scuba diving.
 Weedy sea dragons have been heavily featured in this area within the weed beds underneath the pier.
 Port Jackson sharks can be spotted.
 The immediate area has toilet facilities and ample parking is available in front of the pier.
 The kids will need to be closely supervised when on the pier.